 Welcome to Edgewood Garden Studio.
-I sell handspun yarn and handpainted roving made from a variety of materials, and other items as the inspiration seizes me.
+I sell handspun yarn and handpainted roving and batts made from a variety of materials, and other items as the inspiration seizes me.

 Each roving braid is a handmade, one-of-a-kind creation and as such may have small imperfections (consider them Wabi-Sabi) in dyeing or spinning.
 These are not machine-made items, and if I personally wouldn't want to knit or weave with it or wear it, you won't find it in my store.
 I endeavor to make the best possible product and hope that you enjoy the unique, personal touches I give to my work.